“Reading Sticks With Us”

 “Read, Read, Read, and LOVE IT!!!”

 The wonderful “100 Book Challenge” from the American Reading Company has arrived to Snow Hill!
 The leveled-literacy program is all about nurturing a love of books from the very beginning.
-Every morning, Kindergarten readers shop for books to read during their Reader’s Workshop block.
+Every morning, readers in grades K-2, shop for books to read during their Reader’s Workshop block.
 During Reader’s Workshop students read independently, with a partner, or with a teacher.
-Kindergarten students will bring blue book bags home each evening, including weekends, to be returned the following school day.
+Students will bring blue book bags home each evening, including weekends, to be returned the following school day.
 Inside the blue book bags will be a collection of 5-8 books, and a Reading Log.
-Kindergarteners earn a “step” for every 15 minutes of eyes on print.
-Every 100 step mark is celebrated with a new folder, a shiny medal, and special recognition from Dr. Cooper on the morning announcements.
+Students earn a “step” for every 15 minutes of eyes on print.
+Every 100 step mark is celebrated with a new folder, a shiny medal, and special recognition from Dr. Cooper on the morning announcements

 Snow Hill Elementary School